-This Johnson Space Center report provides details of observational and data-reduction processes for the entire MODEST dataset acquired in calendar years (CYs) 2002 and 2003.
-Specifically, this report describes the collection and analysis of 35 nights of data collected in CY 2002 and 16 nights collected in CY 2003.
+This Johnson Space Center report provides details of observational and data-reduction processes for the entire MODEST dataset acquired in calendar years (CYs) 2004, 2005, and 2006.
+Specifically, this report describes the collection and analysis of 42 nights of data collected in CY 2004, 23 nights of data collected in CY 2005, and 35 nights of data collected in CY 2006.

-MODEST is equipped with a 2.048×2.048-pixel charged coupled device camera with a 1.3 by 1.3 deg field of view.
-This system is capable of detecting 19th-magnitude objects using a 5-s integration that corresponds to a 10-cm diameter, 0.175-albedo object at 36,000 km altitude, assuming a diffuse Lambertian phase function.
-For both years, averages of 23 objects were detected each night.
-On average in CY 2002, 76% of the detections were CTs and 24% were UCTs, whereas in CY 2003 the percentages were 66% and 34% for CTs and UCTs, respectively.
-The differences may be due to observing in different locations.
+MODEST is equipped with a 2048×2048 -pixel charged coupled device camera with a 1.3 by 1.3 deg field of view.
+This system is capable of detecting 19th-magnitude objects using a 5-s integration that corresponds to a 10-cm diameter, 0.175-albedo object at 36,000 km altitude assuming a diffuse Lambertian phase function.
+The average number of detections each night over all 3 years was 18.
+On average in CY 2004, 72% of the detections were CTs and 27% were UCTs; in CY 2005, 74% of the detections were CTs and 26% were UCTs; and in 2006, 76% of the detections were CTs and 24% were UCTs.

-From the correlated objects, estimates can be made as to the errors associated with the derived quantities of range, inclination (INC), and right ascension of ascending node (RAAN) compared to quantities determined using an assumed circular orbit.
-The average INC root mean square (RMS) error is 0.1° for functional CTs and 0.3° for nonfunctional CTs.
-Since RAAN is ill-defined at small values of INC (those less than 1°), the RMS error for RAAN is calculated for only objects with INC greater than 1°.
-The average RAAN RMS error is 20° for functional objects and 11° for nonfunctional objects in CY 2002, and 57° for functional objects and 16° for nonfunctional objects in CY 2003.
-For CY 2002, the mean motion error is 0.0005 for functional and 0.0070 for nonfunctional objects and 0.0071 and 0.0091 for functional CTs and nonfunctional CTs, respectively.
+Estimates can be made from the correlated objects as to the errors associated with the derived quantities of range, inclination (INC), and right ascension of ascending node (RAAN) compared to the quantities determined using an assumed circular orbit.
+The average INC root mean square (RMS) error is 0.06° for functional CTs and 0.13° for nonfunctional CTs.
+Since RAAN is ill-defined at small values of INC, the RMS error for RAAN is calculated only for objects with an INC greater than 1°.
+The average RAAN RMS error is 10° for functional objects and 6° for nonfunctional objects in CY 2004, 29° for functional objects and 8° for nonfunctional objects in CY 2005, and 14° for functional objects and 12° for nonfunctional objects in CY 2006.
+The mean motion error is 0.0014 for functional objects and 0.010 for nonfunctional objects in CY 2005, and 0.0015 for functional CTs and 0.0096 for nonfunctional CTs in CY 2006.
 This error analysis of CT values for INC, RAAN, and mean motion lends credibility to the determination of the UCT orbital distributions.

-Figure 1 shows the size distribution of 1,137 objects detected in the data processed for CY 2002 and CY 2003.
-The actual peak of the absolute magnitude distribution for the functional correlated targets is 11th magnitude.
-An absolute magnitude of 11.5 corresponds to objects having average diameters of 4.6 m, assuming an albedo of 0.175 and a diffuse Lambertian phase function.
+Figure 1 shows the size distribution of 2,589 objects detected in the data processed for CYs 2004, 2005, and 2006.
+The actual peak of the absolute magnitude distribution for the functional correlated targets is 10th magnitude, whereas the peak was 11th magnitude in 2002-2003.
+An absolute magnitude of 11.5 corresponds to objects with average diameters of 4 m, assuming an albedo of 0.175 and a diffuse Lambertian phase function.
 This result generally agrees with the known sizes of intact satellites.
-The absolute magnitude distribution for the UCTs is broad but starts to roll off near a diameter of 29 cm or 17.5 magnitude.
-The roll off in distribution reflects the detection capability of MODEST, and not the true nature of the population.
+The absolute magnitude distribution for the UCTs is broad but starts to roll off near 25 cm diameter or 17.5 magnitude.
+This roll off in the distribution reflects the detection capability of MODEST, not the true nature of the population.
 The true population is believed to continue at the same slope through fainter magnitudes.

 Figure 1.
-Absolute magnitude and derived size distribution assuming an albedo of 0.175 and a diffuse Lambertian phase function.
+Absolute magnitude and derived size distribution, assuming an albedo of 0.175 and a diffuse Lambertian phase function.